nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Listing all tasks: `list_task`
-Lists all tasks from SOChedule Task List.
+Lists all tasks from the task list.

 Format: `list_task`